This is a blog article and neither official nor verified by

 command.

-To disable it permanently edit the /etc/selinux/config
+To disable it permanently edit the /etc/selinux/config file

-and set the state to SELINUX=permissive
+and set the state to SELINUX=permissive.

 To enable it (as in, actively blocking illegal accesses) temporarily